-Anchor considers that the structure of its Remuneration Committee is appropriate for a company with a small market capitalisation.
-The Remuneration Committee is chaired by the independent director, Mr Vaughan Webber.
+Hastings considers that the structure of its Remuneration Committee is appropriate for a company with its current market capitalisation.
+The Remuneration Committee is chaired by the independent director, Mr Anthony Ho.

 Given the limited number of personnel the Company does not have a charter and determines on a case by case basis, the terms and conditions of employment of company executives and consultants, including remuneration.
-Senior executives remuneration packages are reviewed by reference to Anchor's performance, the executive director's or senior executive's performance, as well as comparable information from industry sectors and other listed companies in similar industries, which is obtained from external remuneration sources.
+Senior executives' remuneration packages are reviewed by reference to Hastings' performance, the executive director's or senior executive's performance, as well as comparable information from industry sectors and other listed companies in similar industries, which is obtained from external remuneration sources.
 This ensures that base remuneration is set to reflect the market for a comparable role.